 CAPABILITY · SALES & LEAD-GEN

-Personalized cold outreach at scale — researched, written, and sent automatically.
+Personalized cold outreach at scale: researched, written, and sent automatically.

 Pulls target accounts from a list or Clay/Apollo, researches each company, writes a personalized first email, and queues it in your sending tool.
 Tracks replies, hands warm threads to a human, and feeds pipeline into CRM.

-What actually moves response rates is signal-triggered personalization at the account level.
-Not "Hi {{firstName}}, I noticed you work at {{company}}" — that's not personalization, it's mail merge with extra steps.
-Real personalization means knowing that the prospect's company just closed a Series B three weeks ago, hired a VP of Sales last month, and the founder gave a conference talk about a specific operational problem your product solves.
-That combination of signals — funding event, hiring signal, stated pain point — changes the entire first line of the email from generic to specific.
+What moves response rates is signal-triggered personalization at the account level.
+Not "Hi {{firstName}}, I noticed you work at {{company}}."
+That's mail merge with extra steps.
+Real personalization means knowing the prospect's company closed a Series B three weeks ago, hired a VP of Sales last month, and that the founder gave a conference talk about the exact problem your product solves.
+That combination of funding event, hiring signal, and stated pain point changes the first line from generic to specific.
 Specific gets read.
 Generic gets archived.

 Use cases